ish-cd/help/the-basics.md

 ### Frequently Asked Questions

+#### __Is there a limit to the number of jobs I can run concurrently?__
+Yes.
+Jobs are dynamically allocated to run against a distributed (but finite) matrix of runtimes.
+During the beta, each project is allocated 2 concurrent job runs; any additional run requests will be queued and run as soon as an existing run completes.

+If you need more concurrent runs, contact us!

 #### __Why are you called drush.io?__
 This service was originally envisaged as a way to run Drupal's drush command line interface from anywhere.
 Although you can still run remote drush commands on drush.io, we've evolved the platform to serve even more DevOps needs.